-Mr. Clarke is a second generation Denver bankruptcy lawyer with more than 35 years of experience.
+Mr. Clarke is a second generation Castle Rock bankruptcy attorney with more than 35 years of experience.
 In 2006, attorney Clarke was named a top attorney in Colorado’s SuperLawyer magazine, one of only a few consumer bankruptcy lawyers to achieve this distinction.

-Currently, Mr. Clarke does not represent Chapter 13 individual regular-income debtors, but he can give you names of experienced bankruptcy attorneys in your area who do.
+Currently, Mr. Clarke does not represent Chapter 13 individual regular-income debtors, but he can give you names of Denver’s most experienced bankruptcy attorneys in your area who do.

 Key Bankruptcy Steps

-Mr. Clarke’s congressionally mandated procedure for accepting clients is described on our law firm’s Becoming a Client and Debt Relief Agency pages.
-His extensive experience and devotion to this area of law allowed him to create an efficient, web-based procedure that limits the number of office visits.
+Mr. Clarke’s procedure for accepting clients is described on our law firm’s Becoming a Client and Debt Relief Agency pages.
+His extensive experience and devotion to this area of law allowed him to create an efficient, web-based procedure that reduces the number of times clients have to make office visits.
 Some very complex cases may require additional office meetings.